organicmaps/organicmaps/docs/TRANSLATIONS.md

 1. Commit all changes from the internal database to the internal Git repository:
    _Manage → Repository Maintenance → Commit (button)_.
-2. Update the `weblate-i18n` branch on GitHub:
+2. Update the `weblate-i18n` branch on Codeberg:
    _Manage → Repository Maintenance → Push (button)_.
 3. Locally checkout the `weblate-i18n` branch.
 4. Rebase it onto `master`, resolving any conflicts during the process.
-5. Push the branch to GitHub to update the pull request, then merge the branch or PR into `master`.
+5. Push the branch to Codeberg to update the pull request, then merge the branch or PR into `master`.
 6. Reset Weblate to sync changes from GitHub:
    _Manage → Repository Maintenance → Reset (button)_.